Carolyn-Jiang/Emotion-Analysts-of-Comments-about-Real-and-Fake-News-/README.md

 3. Data Source: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset

-4. Method: Compared the performance of nine machine learning models (Logistic Regression, Random Forest, Decision Tree, Multilayer Perceptron, Adaptive Gradient Boost, SVM, Native Bayes) in Kaggle dataset named “Fake and real news”.
-Used K-fold cross-validation to choose the best models(MLP Native Bayes).
-Built an LSTM model using GloVe embedding with accuracy around 95% (After 30 Epoch).
-Use data out of the original dateset.
-Tested the model efficiency using data outside the training and made corresponding adjustments to the model.
-Scraped news from news websites and using existing models to determine whether the news is real or fake.
-Get the comments corresponding to each news item from the Twitter account of the news website and label the comments.
-Use labeled comments dataset for emotion analysts to find out if people feel different emotions towards the real news compared to fake news.

-5. File description

-clean.py: this file contain a class "clean" used in further data pre-processing. \
-data_pre-processing.py: data process visualization and Unigran, Bigram, Trigram analysis. \
-ML-method.py: build 8 machine learning method and resulit visualization. \
-LSTM.py: build LSTM model and result visualization.
-Accuracy 94\% \
-RNN.py: This model has issue. \
-Fake_Real_News_Detectivs_Data_Visualization- Machine_Learning_Model_Train-Test.ipynb: Training and testing results of Machine Learning models. \
-Fake_Real_News_Detective_Data_Visualization_LSTM_Train- Test: Training and testing results of LSTM. \
-web-scraping-sample.py: A sample code of data collecting.
+4. Method: Cleaning a 30, 000 news dataset and built a deep learning model (Bi - LSTM) using GloVe embedding.
+Use data outside the training set to test the model's efficiency and make corresponding adjustments based on the results.
+Scraping news from the internet and using the model we got to test if the news is real and collect tweets from Twitter that discuss the news.
+Use ANEWS as the dictionary to analyze tweets' emotions and see the impact fake news has on people's emotions.

 To be continued \
 Update October 10, 2021 \
-Update November 3, 2021
+Update November 3, 2021 \
+Updata Feb 24, 2022